Configuring Client Authentication

 Client Secret

-When a client registers with an OAuth provider they receive a client ID and client secret.
+When a client registers with an OAuth identity provider they receive a client ID and client secret.
 These are essentially equivalent to username and password, which the authorization server uses to authenticate the application.
 Client secrets are only necessary if you are using an introspection endpoint (see Introspection Endpoint).

 To configure a client secret on your event broker, enter the following command: